 URGENT/ EMERGENCY APPOINTMENTS.
 These are available when all routine appointments for the day are booked up.
 They are for MEDICAL EMERGENCIES ONLY.
 The receptionist will pass your details to the doctor and the doctor will decide whether to see you, have a telephone consultation with you, prescribe you medicine or give advice.
 Please note: the receptionist is instructed to ask the reason for the emergency so your symptoms can be assessed accordingly.
 It may be we can direct you towards a different service which may be able to help quicker (i.e. A&E).
 The reception staff are NOT responsible for deciding who is seen.
 This is the doctor’s decision.

 If you cannot keep your appointment, we politely ask you cancel well in advance so another patient can use them.

 Please note: you have the right to request a particular practitioner (GP) here at the surgery.
 You may be offered an appointment with an alternate regular GP / locum GP if he/she is unavailable.

 One Problem Per Appointment Please

-- Too many problems distract the doctor
+- Too many problems distract the clinician

 - Ten minutes is not long at all